axelknock/lucianknock.com/content/blog/20240219T084201--speaking-aloud__public_work_writing.md

 I have to set goals in order to achieve them, and so my basic plan is to set monthly and weekly goals.

- - Weekly goals on Mondays, and do retrospectives on Fridays, leaving zero cognitive load to be carried over the weekend.
+ - Weekly goals on Mondays, and do retrospectives on ~~Fridays~~ Saturdays, leaving zero cognitive load to be carried ~~over the weekend~~ on the day of rest.
  - Monthly goals on the 1st of each month, and retrospect on the last day of each month.

 Both will be published in [retrospectives](/retrospectives).
 For now they will mostly pertain to my personal projects.
 I plan to put the goals there at the beginning of the week, and then fill it out at the end.
 Ditto with the monthly goals.